-- The fact that SOC PCT is comparing two 'standard of care' interventions does not by itself create a special ethical category of 'low risk research' that may be done without consent. - Instead, careful case by case analysis is required because PCT design raises complicated issues for risk assessment. - Some SOC PCTs may be minimal risk; most will not. - We do need to recognize the uniqueness of PCTs, with flexible but still required consent procedures.
+- The fact that a PCT is comparing two 'standard of care' interventions does not by itself create a special ethical category of 'low risk research' that may be done without consent. - Instead, careful case by case analysis is required because PCT design raises complicated issues for risk assessment. - Some SOC PCTs may indeed be minimal risk; many will not be. - We do need to recognize the uniqueness of PCTs, with flexible consent procedures that integrate clinical and research ethics.